Find Grad Schools

 Coordination: Adjusting actions in relation to others’ actions.

-There were about 259,600 jobs for Public Relations Specialist in 2016 (in the United States).
+In the United States, there were 259,600 jobs for Public Relations Specialist in 2016.
 New jobs are being produced at a rate of 8.9% which is above the national average.
 The Bureau of Labor Statistics predicts 23,000 new jobs for Public Relations Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 28,200 job openings in this field each year.
+The BLS estimates 28,200 yearly job openings in this field.

 undefined